artstorm/paypal-donations/readme.txt

 1. Sidebar Widget Admin Options

 == Changelog ==

+= Version 1.3.1 - 25 August 2009 =
+ * Added Swedish translation.
+ * Added the .pot file and textdomained all strings to allow translations.

 = Version 1.3 - 8 July 2009 =
  * Added an option to set a default donation amount.